-The strategic context for research on water utilisation in agriculture, as presented in previous years, has been given renewed impetus by a 2008 report of the National Agricultural Marketing Council (NAMC), which serves the strategic positioning of South African agriculture.
-It is reported that food production has not kept pace with consumer demand, mainly driven by population growth and increasing per capita income, leading to food price increases.
-Several factors have contributed to the poor performance, including adverse climatic conditions, lack of availability and quality of water, and low profitability with lack of investment because of high input costs and insufficient progress to increase productivity.
-The report highlights the importance of making available adequate water and fertiliser production inputs and the need to improve agricultural support through research in order to increase food production.
+Furthermore, the strategic context for research on water utilisation in agriculture was given renewed impetus by a 2008 report of the National Agricultural Marketing Council (NAMC), which serves the strategic positioning of South African agriculture.
+It was reported that food production had not kept pace with consumer demand, mainly driven by population growth and increasing per capita income, leading to food price increases.
+Several factors had contributed to the poor performance, including adverse climatic conditions, lack of availability and guality of water, low profitability with lack of investment because of high input costs and insufficient progress to increase productivity.
+The report highlighted the importance of making available adequate water and fertiliser production inputs and to improve agricultural support through research in order to increase food production.

 The water resource base is therefore of key importance in agriculture.
 Together with other renewable and interdependent natural resources, it forms the ultimate support of the productive economic activity of people.

 Water utilisation can best be quantified as rainfall-dependent, surface water- and groundwater-dependent use.
-Approximately 12% and 62% of rainwater in South Africa is used annually for dry-land cropping and by natural grasslands, woodlands and forests, respectively.
-Rainwater runoff and deep percolation become available as surface- and groundwater, of which approximately 62% is used for irrigation.
+Approxi¬mately 12% and 62% of rainwater in South Africa is used annually for dry-land cropping and by natural grass¬lands, woodlands and forests respectively.
+Rainwater runoff and deep percolation become available as surfaceand ground¬water of which approximately 62% is used for irrigation.
 It is abundantly clear that the biggest share of water is used for both extensive and intensive production in agriculture.